Widget

 custom-css string URL to a CSS file injected into the widget's shadow DOM.
 For advanced customization.

-button-style string "filled" Button variant: "filled", "outlined", or "ghost".
+button-style string "filled" Button variant: "filled", "outlined", or "text".

 Customer Pre-fill